27 Fun Growth Mindset Activities for Kids & Adults

 Now, have kids tell you whether these are fixed or growth mindset phrases.
 (This activity reminds adults of what we want to encourage in our own thinking as well.)

-8. Research Famous Failures
+8. Research Famous Failures: Growth Mindset Examples

 Point out that the world’s most successful people had ridiculously hard obstacles to overcome.
-Read HERE for more famous people.
+Read for more famous people.

 Who’s your favorite famous failure?
-Leave a comment below to share.

 9. Share Good and Grit: Growth Mindset Dinner Activities